pauldmccarthy/fsleyes/userdoc/overlays.rst

   colour map file (see the section on :ref:`colour maps
   <customising_colour_maps>`) contains 256 colours, and you set the resolution
   to 128, only half of the colours from the colour map will be used.

+- **Gamma correction** This setting allows you to apply a weighting to the display range, so that either lower or higher values will take up more of the colour range.

 - **Interpolate colour maps** This setting allows you to enable linear